Stocking frame: Lace making

 Lacey knits can be achieved by slipping a stitch, picking up a stitch or knitting two together.
-On a frame, a tickler wire could realise individual loops and create a run that would be picked up by hand.
+On a frame, a tickler wire could release individual loops and create a run that would be picked up by hand.
 The frame was modified by adding a tickler bar and a tuck presser, to allow held and tuck stitches.
 Here the weft was held in the beard and carried up to the next course where two threads were passed together.
 Messrs Morris and Betts took a patent (807) in 1764 on a stitch transfer device where threads from one needle were passed to another.
 With tuck stitches, this created 'eyelet holes'.
 Partial stitch transfer produced a marker stitch.

 In 1764, a profound change was made to the stocking frame that enabled it to produce weft-knitted nets.
 Hammond, the attributed inventor, used ticklers to stitch-transfer from one needle to the third one along crossing over two intermediate needles creating a cross stitch.
 He also used a tickler to move two stitches two to the right, and then two to the left in a double cross stitch, Valenciennes lace.
 To do this the tickler bar was detached from the frame and attached to 'dogs', that is, jointed arms.
 This allowed forward motion to scoop, and sideways motion to shog.
 New inventions were patented: Frost's tickler net of 1769, the two plain net of 1777 and the square net of 1781, and their patents were fiercely defended.
 Harvey changed the shape of the tickler wires to avoid one in his pin machine.
 This became popular in Lyon and Paris where 2000 frames were in use in 1800.

 In 1803, cotton was used with silk, as Houldsworths were producing 300 count cotton.

 Decline

-As the 19th century progressed, the stocking frame declined in prominence due multiple factors.
+As the 19th century progressed, the stocking frame declined in prominence due to multiple factors.
 Changing fashion trends, such as the increased popularity of trousers over stockings, led to reduced demand for knitted hosiery.
 This downturn caused wages to fall and heightened competition among framework knitters, impacting their livelihoods.

 Technological advancements also played a crucial role.
 The introduction of wider frames in the late 18th century allowed the production of larger fabric pieces, simplifying garment manufacturing but reducing the skill required from workers and driving wages down.
 Later, steam-powered knitting machines and fully mechanised factories in the mid-19th century displaced the manual stocking frames, enabling faster, cheaper production at scale.